Education in Africa: Education in pre-colonial Africa

-The origins of African education may be found in Egypt.
+Early African education may be found in Egypt.
 One of the first convenient mediums for retaining accurate information, papyrus, was used to develop systems for learning and developing new ideas.
 In fact, one of the first forms of higher education in Africa were the School of Holy Scriptures in Ethiopia and Al-Azhar in Egypt.
 These schools became cultural and academic centers as many people traveled from all over the globe for knowledge.
 Al-Azhar University in Cairo, Egypt, founded around 970–972 CE, is recognized as one of the oldest institutions of higher learning in the world.
 It has served as a prominent center for Islamic and Arabic scholarship.